Male Breast Reduction

 Surgeon: Steven D. Vath, M.D.

-Before & After Male Breast Reduction (Gynecomastia) Case 635 View #1 View in Golden, CO
+Before & After Male Breast Reduction (Gynecomastia) Case 635 View #1 in Denver and Colorado Springs, CO

 BEFORE / AFTER (4 mo)